lehaxe/lehaxe/README.md

-- 👋 Hi, I’m @lehaxe
+- 👋 Hi, I’m Aleksei Tulin
-- 👀 I’m interested in ...
+- 👀 I’m interested in Swift.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Swift.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Swift projects.
-- 📫 How to reach me ...
+- 📫 How to reach me @telegram: @alexvuuu

 <!---
 lehaxe/lehaxe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.